jaredwray/airhorn/README.md

 * Email Notifications - easily send email across multiple providers and even load balance or active/passive fail over.
 * SMS Notifications - SMS that is easy to use via a robust template system.
 * Mobile Push Notifications - Push to IOS and Android devices.
-* Webhook Notifications - Built right into the system as a native feature with retry support.
+* Webhook Notifications - Built right into the system as a native feature.
 * 100% Code Coverage / Tested with Integration Tests
-* Built using [ecto](https://github.org/jaredwray/ecto) for handling multiple templates
+* Built using [ecto](https://github.org/jaredwray/ecto) for handling multiple templates such as EJS, Handlebars, and more.
 * This package is native ESM and no longer provides a CommonJS export.
 If your project uses CommonJS, you'll have to convert to ESM or use the dynamic import() function.
 Please don't open issues for questions regarding CommonJS / ESM.
 To learn more about using ESM please read this from `sindresorhus`: https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99

 # Library API